Skip to main content

 How did this happen?

-With analysis and investigation support from independent engineers, the District currently understands that the Spill was primarily caused by external corrosion of the 24-inch force main.
+With analysis and investigation support from independent engineers, the District determined in consultation with experts that the Spill was primarily caused by external corrosion of the 24-inch force main.
 The 24-inch force main is ductile iron with an exterior coating and asphalt lining.
 The external corrosion was caused by imperfect external corrosion protection, potentially caused by damage during installation, coupled with severely corrosive soils that contain high chloride concentrations.

 A few weeks prior to the spill, the 24-inch force main and pump station were taken offline to isolate a different section of pipe that is located to the west of the Goleta Slough for an unrelated repair.
 The repair was to respond to a leak causing exfiltration that the District voluntarily notified the Central Coast Regional Water Quality Control Board about upon discovery.
 A bypass operation was used while repairs took place.
 When the repair was complete, on the evening of February 16th, after 4:00 p.m., the 24-inch force main and pump station were brought back into service with the intent of returning the District to normal operations before the expected severe rainstorm that began on February 18th.